chesapeaketechnology/jira-attachment-migrator/README.md

 4. Run the migration by executing: `npm start`.

-All the progess will be logged on the console and the attachments automatically uploaded to Zephyr Scale.
+All progress will be logged on the console and the attachments automatically uploaded to Zephyr Scale.

-Note: when updating repo, please run `npx prettier --write .` before commiting
+Note: when updating repo, please run `npx prettier --write .` before committing.